-In some ways I do feel sorry for him and I have often wondered if we could apply the modern term 'middle child syndrome' to help understand his personality.
+In some ways, I do feel sorry for him, and I have often wondered if we could apply the modern term 'middle child syndrome' to help understand his personality.
 Maybe it was his position within his family that made him the man he was, looking at the personality traits of a modern 'middle child' surprisingly Clarence fits the 'profile' on a number of points.

 1. Middle children are not particularly interested in family hierarchy or ranking:

-Clarence could not have cared less that his brother was king, he would undermine him given an opportunity, he had joined in all the careless talk, calling into question the legitimacy of the kings birth.
-His later actions had convinced Edward that he was looking to take the throne out from under him.
+Clarence could not have cared less that his brother was king, he would undermine him given an opportunity, he had joined in all the careless talk, calling into question the legitimacy of the king's birth.
+His later actions convinced Edward that he was looking to take the throne out from under him.

 Clarence was reliant on his cousin Richard Neville rather than Edward or Richard.
 He took Neville's 'advice' on more than one occasion, joining him in supporting a northern rebellion and went along with the idea to restore King Henry VI to the throne of England, realising too late that listening to Neville was not a good idea after all.

-3. Middle children are risk takers and are more rebellious than their siblings:
+3. Middle children are risk-takers and are more rebellious than their siblings:

-Clarence certainly ticks both these boxes.
+Clarence certainly ticks both of these boxes.
 By rebelling with Neville, Clarence risked everything and lost.
 He lost his position as Lord Lieutenant of Ireland, and by organising yet another rebellion, because of the loss of his Warwick lands to Richard, he caused a major rift that was ultimately the last nail in his coffin.

 4. Middle children don't like conflict: